-We all love the Roald Dahl classic Matilda – Matilda Wormwood an intelligent, gifted girl forced to put up with a crude, distant father (Danny DeVito) and mother.
-Even though its been over 15 years since the making its something that never gets old and makes us want to go to a school with a principle like mrs trunch ball.
+We all love the Roald Dahl classic Matilda – Matilda Wormwood, an intelligent, gifted girl forced to put up with a crude, distant father (Danny DeVito) and mother even though it has been over 15 years since the making it something that never gets old and makes us want to go to a school with a principle like Mrs Trunch ball.

 Mara Wilson… Matilda

-- Mara Wilson’s mom Suzie Shapiro Wilson died of breast cancer while the movie was being filmed.
-Mara honored her mother by bravely finishing “Matilda”, which was dedicated to Suzie’s memory.
+- Mara Wilson’s mom Suzie Shapiro Wilson died of breast cancer while the movie was filmed.
+Mara honoured her mother by bravely finishing “Matilda”, which was dedicated to Suzie’s memory.

 - Mara Wilson designed the homemade doll that Matilda has in the film.
 Her name is Wanda.

 - Danny DeVito and Rhea Perlman are married in real life.
 They were married for 14 years before Matilda hit cinemas in 1996.

 - Perlman is the author of the successful illustrated children’s book series Otto Undercover, whose six books to date (as of the middle of May 2012) are Born to Drive, Canyon Catastrophe, Water Balloon Doom, Toxic Taffy Takeover, The Brink of Ex-stink-on, and Brain Freeze.

 - Perlman and DeVito separated in October 2012.
 However, in March 2013, it was reported that they had reconciled and called off the separation.
 The couple later separated again in March 2017